hawave/SelfRules/README.md

 ❗ ONLY USE BY SELF.
 You can NOT share without my passing. ❗

-👉 Copy URL I gave you, paste in the URL bar of Clash, then click download.
+👉 Copy URL I gave you, paste in the URL bar of Clash, then click Download.
 #
 Rewritten from the rules format of the [Subscription Converter](https://sublink.dev) site.
 Added some self-use rules.